Data protection policy

 Automated Processing: any form of automated processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
 Profiling is an example of Automated Processing.

 Company Personnel: all employees, workers [contractors, agency workers, consultants,] directors, members and others.

 Consent or Consented: agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal Data relating to them.

 Data Controller: the person or organisation that determines when, why and how to process Personal Data.
-It is responsible for establishing practices and policies in line with the GDPR.
+It is responsible for establishing practices and policies in line with the UK GDPR.
 SUEZ is the Data Controller of all Personal Data relating to our Company Personnel and Personal Data used in our business for our own commercial purposes.